tinykit-ai/gen/README.md

 Generate bash commands from natural language using your existing AI tools.
 Commands are generated ready-to-execute - no training wheels.

+## Safety Warning

+This tool is **dangerous**:

+- ❌ No command explanation
+- ❌ No undo functionality
+- ❌ ✅ Commands are one Enter key away from execution

+**Perfect for**:
+- Senior developers
+- Sysadmins
+- Power users who value speed
+- **People who blindly paste commands without understanding them.**

+**Terrible for**:
+- Junior developers
+- Learning environments
+- Production servers
+- Your grandma

 ## Features

 - 🤖 **Uses tools you already have**: GitHub Copilot CLI, Gemini CLI